LivePersonInc/knowledge-center-archive/_new/Latest-what's-new.md

 The search experience provides a contextual preview.
 This displays the sentences that contain the keyword being searched and provides users with more information before making a selection.

-LivePerson will continue to enhance the  Dev Center to ensure the best user experience for our developers.
-Check out the Dev Center [here](https://developers.liveperson.com/)
+LivePerson will continue to enhance the  Developer Center to ensure the best user experience for our developers.
+Check out the Developer Center [here](https://developers.liveperson.com/)

 ## Proactive API 2.0
 Proactive Messaging enables brands to proactively send consumers outbound messages on channels such as WhatsApp and respond to consumers who reach out to initiate high-value marketing and customer care conversations.